 Selenium Grid architecture consists of a Hub and a Node.

-Hub – You can imagine it as a server component which pipelines and triggers the tests.
+You can imagine it as a server component that pipelines and triggers the tests.
 A Selenium Grid has a single dedicated Hub, which runs when the test starts and shuts down after finishing up executing all the tests.

-Node – Nodes are meant to run the Selenium instances which the Hub uses to launch the tests.
+Nodes are meant to run the Selenium instances that the Hub uses to launch the tests.
 The grid can have many nodes running on a similar or distinct OS.
-You need to make sure that each node has access to the Selenium supported browsers.
+You need to make sure that each node has access to the Selenium-supported browsers.

-- Run a large Selenium test suite and to finish it in the shortest possible timeframe.
+- Run a large Selenium test suite and finish it in the shortest possible timeframe.